June 10, 2025

 Action Step: Set up your pricing structure.
 If unsure, start with a base price and adjust as needed.

 How Technology Helps: Managing pricing and payments can be one of the biggest challenges when running a subscription program through your food hub.
 Local Line’s automated billing and tiered pricing tools simplify the process, ensuring that customers receive the right pricing based on their subscription level.
 Automated billing eliminates the need for manual invoicing, streamlining recurring payments and improving cash flow.
-With built-in tracking and payment management, you can reduce administrative work, minimize missed payments, and provide a seamless purchasing experience for their customers.
+With built-in tracking and payment management systems built for food hubs, you can reduce administrative work, minimize missed payments, and provide a seamless purchasing experience for their customers.

 Step 3: Simplify fulfillment and logistics